Feres-mch/SkyTravel-Micro-Server/README.md

 ****

-#### First of all, let's start with creating the SpringBoot/H2 microservice
+#### First of all, let's start with creating the SpringBoot/H2 Microservice

  #####  I. Create a SpringBoot project adding these 7 dependencies :
            1. Spring Boot Actuator